"Pokémon GO" Lure Guide

 - Place Lures in overlapping Pokéstops to maximize Pokémon caught per time.
-You can find 3, sometimes 4, Pokéstops all within range of eachother.
+You can find three, sometimes four, Pokéstops all within range of each other.
 Lure them all and you can sit in the center racking in tons of Pokémon!

 - Places Lures in Pokéstops a short walking distance away.
 Similar to above, but walk back and forth between a few Lures to earn buddy distance and hatch eggs while you catch.
-Keep a maximum of 2-3 minute walking distance away.
+Keep a maximum of two to three minute walking distance away.

 - Use Lures during extended time events.
 Niantic will extend Lure times for some events.
 Most notably this would include Community Day where Lures will last for 3 hours instead of 30 minutes.
 This is the time to use them!

 - Lure with your friends or in a populated place.
 Share the wealth!
 Everyone around you benefits so the more people playing, the more value that Lure has.
 You can consider taking turns buying Lures with a group of friends.
 There are even rumors that suggest that the more people that are near a Lure, the more likely it is to spawn a rare Pokémon!
 This is not confirmed of course, but it can't hurt to bring some friends to the party.